 Ask Your Customers

-The hard data you’ll get from the above-mentioned tools is invaluable, but it’s also impersonal. if you really want to know what’s attracting consumers to a particular brand (or what’s driving them away), you’ve got to ask real people.
+The hard data you’ll get from the above-mentioned tools are invaluable, but it’s also impersonal. if you really want to know what’s attracting consumers to a particular brand (or what’s driving them away), you’ve got to ask real people.

 More than likely, some of your customers have either done business with competitors in your field or they’ve researched your competition before choosing you.
-To find out why, you need feedback.
+To find out why you need feedback.

 There are lots of different methods for getting customer feedback, but one of the most popular is through surveys.
 You might already be using surveys to get feedback about your own business practices, so why not throw in some questions about the competition?
 Questions like “Why did you choose us over competitors?” and “How does our pricing structure compare to other companies you’ve done business with?” should return some valuable results.

 You can also get useful feedback just by talking to your customers.
-You’d be amazed what people are willing to share in casual conversation.
+You’d be amazed what people are willing to share in the casual conversation.
 It helps to make a list of talking points.
 If an individual seems open to engaging in a discussion, you can start asking about the competition.
 Just remember to keep it friendly.

 Through a combination of hard data and subjective insights, you should be able to size up your competition pretty well.
 This is worth spending some time (and maybe even a bit of money) on.
 As the adage goes, work smarter, not harder.
 Learn from your competitors’ mistakes and you’ll never have to make those same mistakes.
 Learn from their successes and you won’t have to suffer through the same trials and tribulations to get there.